2019 NFL Season Preview- Miami Dolphins

 The Dolphins expected to be back to the playoffs with a healthy squad, but couldn't sustain any serious momentum.

-After a 3-0 start to the year, Miami suffered two embarrassing losses in a row which cemented to pattern for the remainder of the year, losing to five teams with losing records.
+After a 3-0 start to the year, Miami suffered two embarrassing losses in a row which cemented a pattern for the remainder of the year, losing to five teams with losing records.

 Quarterback Ryan Tannehill returned after missing all of 2017 with a knee injury.
 He played well at the start of the year before a shoulder injury sidelined him for five games.
 He returned winning two of the next three games, including an exciting overtime win against New England now known as "the Miracle in Miami" but dealt with three bad losses to end the year.
 Brock Osweiler went 2-3 as a starter, but one win was over a good Chicago Bears team.
 Running back Frank Gore led the team in rushing with 722 yards at age 35.
 Kenyan Drake was a versatile weapon as he had 1,012 yards from scrimmage and a team best nine touchdowns.
 Wide receiver DeVante Parker was a disappointment as he set career lows in receptions, receiving yards, and touchdowns.
 Kenny Stills remains a valuable deep threat but was used less and less in the passing attack.
 Danny Amendola is the ideal possession receiver as he led the team with 59 catches.
 Albert Wilson caught four touchdowns and threw another but played in just seven games.
 The offense needs more plays made by the tight ends.
 Nick O'Leary started seven games after Buffalo waived him and showed flashes in his few opportunities.
 The offensive line gave up the fifth most sacks in the league with 52.
 Left guard Josh Sitton played in just one game before tearing his rotator cuff and center Daniel Kilgore made it just four games before he was lost with an arm injury.
 Tackles Laremy Tunsil and Ju"Wuan James were the few bright spots as they were both graded very high by Pro Football Focus.